 Even if your company has been around for a few years, it’s never too late to start tracking your sales analytics.
 Having a long-term record of data also gives you more comparison points to look back on, such as how your company performed five, 10, or even 15 years ago.

-Sales analysis sounds too dry to you?
+Sales data analysis sounds too dry to you?
 Well, what if we refer to it as ‘Customer Analytics?’

 You can see which products and services your customers like, as these will be the ones that sell the best.
-You can also take a closer look into your sales pipeline to review how many customers you’re able to reach and convert.
+You can also take a closer look into your sales pipeline to review how many prospects and customers you’re able to reach and convert.

-Having a pulse on what makes your customers tick is one of the greatest tasks of any company.
+Having a pulse on what makes your prospects and customers tick is one of the greatest tasks of any company.
 If you understand your audience inside and out, then you’ll have more conversions, greater sales — and you can retain customers better.

 In the last section, we mentioned market research as one of the top sales trend analysis methods.

 Having good data about your audience lets you craft sales deals that become useful for your company in many ways.
-For example, before unveiling a new product or service, you can refer to your market data to gauge receptiveness.
+For example, before unveiling a new product or service, you can refer to your target market data to gauge receptiveness.